General Information

 Professional recognition

-On completion of an Education degree, all Teachers must register with the appropriate teacher body.
+On completion of a teaching qualification, all teachers must register with the appropriate State or Territory teacher registration body.
 Any criminal offence or proceedings need to be declared as part of the registration process.
-If you have any concerns about your future eligibility please discuss this with your relevant teacher registration body.
+If you have any concerns about your future eligibility, please discuss this with your relevant teacher registration body.

 Professional placements